Daamss/Message-Remover/README.md

 ## License

-Add ohbam. on discord for any questions and concerns or join the discord: https://discord.gg/D5ghz8C4gq
+Add ohbam_ on discord for any questions and concerns or join the discord: https://discord.gg/chP6bxG7vK